amytakeuchi/Practical-Time-Series-Analysis/ARMA-and-ARIMA-p-q.md

 MA (Moving Average) Method: Models the current value of the time series as a linear combination of past forecast errors.

  <img src="images/arima_modeling.png?" width="600" height="300"/>

+**How to use ARIMA in time series analysis:**
+- Check if the series is stationary.
+If not, difference it until it becomes stationary.
+- Identify potential p and q values using ACF and PACF plots.
+- Fit several ARIMA models with different p, d, and q values.
+- Select the best model based on AIC, BIC, or another criterion.
+- Check the model's residuals for any remaining autocorrelation.
+- Use the model for forecasting.

 ```
 import numpy as np